nightmode/feri/docs/advanced/custom-config-file.md

 If you are using the command line, Feri will look for a file called `feri.js` or `feri-config.js` in the directory you call her from.
 This file can specify not only which command line options you want enabled, but also [config](api/config.md) settings.

 For example, Feri will clean and build by default but what if you want her to always watch too?
-You could type `feri --watch` every time you want to work on your project or setup a custom config file like:
+You could type `feri --watch` every time you want to work on your project or setup a custom config like the one below.

 ```js
 module.exports = function(feri) {